Here’s what’s included in the historic $2 trillion coronavirus stimulus bill

 After four days of back and forth, the United States Senate has agreed to pass a $2 trillion coronavirus stimulus package aimed at helping to get the economy back on track while also providing a financial cushion to Americans.

 The historic deal was called “the largest rescue package in American history” by Senate Minority Leader Chuck Schumer.
-It will pump trillions into an economy devastated by the coronavirus.
+It will pump trillions into an economy devastated by the coronavirus pandemic.
 However, no matter the sigh of relief the agreement on the rescue package brings, Schumer cautioned, “This is not a moment of celebration, but of necessity.”

-Exact details of all the provisions in the historic bill are yet to be revealed, but major parts have been leaked.
+The exact details of all the provisions in the historic bill have yet to be revealed, but major parts have been leaked.
 Here’s what the rescue package provisions:

 - $250 billion will be set aside for direct payments to Americans, reports CNN.